 The wacky tales and backwards ways of the students and teachers at Wayside will have your child in a fit of giggles.
 Of all the back to school books, this one is definitely a classic.

 The kids in room 117 are all together because they have been deemed “unteachable.”
-Mr. Kermit their teacher seems like someone they will despise, but as the year progresses, the students outlook changes.
+Mr. Kermit their teacher seems like someone they will despise, but as the year progresses, the students’ outlook changes.